 Fly patterns: Your choice for Steelhead and Salmon flies sizes from 4 to 2/0.
 We highly recommend; Intruder, Pick "Yer" Pocket, Popsicle, Fish Taco, Starlight Leech, String Leech, Egg Sucking Leech, Trailer Trash, Grantham Sedge, Steelhead Beetle, Copper Wulff, Bunny Bou, Hawaiian Punch, Skeena Series, Terrace Flasher, Skeena Flasher.

 Also bring: Hooded Rain jacket, Waders, Wading Boots, Gloves and Hat/Cap.
 Boat bag, Line clippers, pliers and hook file/sharpener.
 Polarized sunglasses, buffer, stripping fingers and sunscreen.

 Click on any image to view the whole gallery

-Transportation to and from Terrace Airport; 6-night accommodation; all meals; 5 full fishing days.
+Transportation to and from Terrace Airport; 7-night accommodation; all meals; 6 full fishing days.
+Canadian taxes.

-Rates do not include: Round trip BC; personal insurance; fishing license; fishing equipment and flies; alcoholic beverages; gratuities.
-Canadian taxes (2 to 6%).
+Rates do not include: Round trip BC; personal insurance; fishing equipment and flies; fishing licence; alcoholic beverages; gratuities.

 I wanted to thank you for organizing our recent trip to British Columbia, once again everything went outstanding.